Barney Josephson

-Barney Josephson (1902–1988) was the founder of Café Society in Greenwich Village, New York's first integrated nightclub.
+Barney Josephson (February 1, 1902 – September 29, 1988) was the American founder of Café Society in Greenwich Village, New York's first integrated nightclub.
 Opening artists in 1938 included Billie Holiday, who first performed the song "Strange Fruit" there.

 Background

 Barney Josephson was born on February 1, 1902, in Trenton, New Jersey, the youngest of six children.
 His Jewish parents had immigrated from Libau, Latvia in 1900.
-His mother was a seamstress and his father a cobbler (who died shortly after his birth).
+His mother was a seamstress and his father, who died shortly after Barney's birth, was a cobbler.
 Two of his brothers, Leon and Louis, became lawyers.
 Josephson graduated from Trenton High School.

 Career

 Josephson then went to work in his oldest brother David's shoe shop.
 After the store went bankrupt during the Depression, Josephson got a job as a buyer, window trimmer and orthopedic fitter in an Atlantic City shoe store.

 Although he had no experience in entertainment or nightclubs, he moved to New York in the mid-1930s with a vague plan to open a club.
 He was a jazz fan and had visited Harlem's Cotton Club – but, he later said: One thing that bugged me about the Cotton Club was that blacks were limited to the back one-third of the club, behind columns and partitions.
 It infuriated me that even in their own ghetto they had to take this.
 Of course, in any club below Harlem, which had black entertainment, such as the Kit Kat Club, a black couldn't even get in.
 He had also become intrigued while holidaying in Europe by the political cabarets of Berlin and Prague.